virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 ![SuccessText](/img/SuccessText.jpg)

 - `href` *[optional]* - external link that is opened in a new browser tab; is considered only if the *settings* field is absent.
-In this case *procedure* will not be executed.
+In this case *action* will not be executed.
 - `settings` - custom form ID.
 The default is *"main"*.
 For more details see [*custom settings*](/creating-templates/user-input-parameters/#custom-settings) section.

 Another sample with additional configurations: the next parameters can be enabled only if the `settings` field is present:
 ```
 {
   "jpsType": "update",
-  "application": {
   "name": "Custom buttons",
-    "env": {},
   "targetNodes": {
     "nodeGroup": "bl"
   },
-    "procedures": [
+  "actions": [
     "..."
   ],
   "buttons": [
     {
       "confirmText": "Custom confirm text",
       "loadingText": "Load text while waiting",
-        "procedure": "{String}",
+      "action": "{String}",
       "caption": "Configure",
       "successText": "Configuration saved successfully!",
       "settings": "config",
       "title": "Title",
       "submitButtonText": "Button Text",
       "logsPath": "/var/log/add-on-action.log",
       "logsNodeGroup": "cp"
     }
   ]
-  }
 }
 ```
 where: